Gary Charness

-Gary Charness (born February 3, 1950) is Professor of Economics and the Director of the Experimental and Behavioral Economics Laboratory in the Department of Economics at the University of California, Santa Barbara.
-Charness is an economist and social scientist, specializing in experimental and behavioral work; he is currently ranked 3rd in the world by RePEc in the field of experimental economics and has published nearly 80 academic articles.
-Charness is a contributor to several areas of economic research, including social preferences, identity and group membership, communication and beliefs, behavioral interventions, group decision-making, social networks, gender, and individual decision-making.
-A centerpiece of his research has been to effect beneficial social outcomes in difficult economic environments.
-Charness's work has been discussed and published in The New York Times and Science, as well as in other media.
-Charness is married and has three children.
+Gary Charness (February 3, 1950 – 17 May 2024) was Professor of Economics and the Director of the Experimental and Behavioral Economics Laboratory in the Department of Economics at the University of California, Santa Barbara.
+Charness was an economist and social scientist, specializing in experimental and behavioral work; at the time of his death he was ranked 3rd in the world by RePEc in the field of experimental economics and had published nearly 120 academic articles.
+Charness was a contributor to several areas of economic research, including social preferences, identity and group membership, communication and beliefs, behavioral interventions, group decision-making, social networks, gender, and individual decision-making.
+Gary was known for his youthful spirit throughout his career, inspiring and motivating researchers worldwide across various fields.
+Remarkably, he began his Ph.D. at the age of 40 and published his first paper at 50.
+Despite starting his academic journey later in life, Gary managed to publish around 100 papers between the ages of 50 and 70, establishing himself as one of the leading researchers in experimental economics.
+A centerpiece of his research has been to affect beneficial social outcomes in difficult economic environments.
+Charness's work has been discussed and published in The New York Times and Science, as well as other media outlets.
+Charness was married and had three children.

-Biography

-Early years
+Early life and education

 Charness was born in Chicago into a middle-class Jewish family.
 His grandparents left the Ukraine and Lithuania in the 1910s for the U.S. He attended elementary school on the Near North Side until his family moved to Skokie in 1962.
 In his early years, he wished to be a scientist and a baseball player; these interests manifested in his becoming a social scientist in his 40s and playing competitive senior softball.
 He attended junior high school and high school in Skokie, finishing at the top of his class and receiving a National Merit Scholarship.

 Charness received his B.S. from the University of Michigan in 1971, having completed the Honors program in Mathematics.
 While this program was geared towards producing math professors, he decided against graduate school in favor of traveling the world and learning about people.
-After traveling Europe and the Middle East, he returned to the U.S. in late 1972 and relocated to San Francisco where he pursued a diverse array of occupations.
+After traveling through Europe and the Middle East, he returned to the U.S. in late 1972 and relocated to San Francisco where he pursued a diverse array of occupations.

 In the span of 20 years, Charness pursued (among other activities) being a semi-professional poker player, an importer of textile art from Indonesia, an options trader on the Pacific Exchange, and a real-estate broker, investor, and lender.